 =QUERY(IMPORTRANGE(A1,"EMPLOYEES!B4:G15"),"Select* ORDER BY Col4 Desc")

-On the other hand, if we need to return the data in ascending order of salary i.e from the least to the highest, use the Asc command.
+On the other hand, if we need to return the data in ascending order of salary i.e from the least to the highest, use the Asc command in place of Desc.

-Example 5: Return MAX values by the department using the QUERY function and IMPORTRANGE in Google Sheets
+Example 5: Return the highest values by department using the QUERY function and IMPORTRANGE in Google Sheets

-If the company wants to see the highest salary levels in the various departments.
-They can do this using a combination of MAX and GROUP BY.
+If the company wants to see the highest salary levels in the various departments, it can do this using a combination of MAX and GROUP BY.

-The IMPORTRANGE function would retrieve the data from the original table in another spreadsheet.
+The IMPORTRANGE function will retrieve the data from the original table in another spreadsheet.
 And the QUERY function will perform operations on it using MAX and GROUP BY.

 We are going to see how.